YunoHost/doc/pages/01.administrate/05.install/install.md

 * A [reasonable ISP](/isp), preferably with a good and unlimited upstream bandwidth
 {% if rpi0 %}
 * An usb OTG or a wifi dongle to connect your Raspberry Pi Zero
-{% else %}
+{% elseif not virtualbox %}
 * An ethernet cable (RJ-45) to connect your server to your router.
 {% endif %}
-* A computer to read this guide, write the image and access to your server.
+* A computer to read this guide, flash the image and access your server.
 {% endif %}
 {% if not at_home %}
-* A computer or a smartphone to read this guide and access to your server.
+* A computer or a smartphone to read this guide and access your server.
 {% endif %}

 {% if virtualbox %}